fsfe/reuse-action/README.md

 * Do license texts exist for all found license identifiers?
 * Are there any other problems with detecting copyright and licensing information?

-To make use of the other features the REUSE helper tool offers, for example adding comment headers semi-automatically and downloading license texts, please [install the tool on your computer](https://github.com/fsfe/reuse-tool).
+This action uses the [REUSE helper tool](https://github.com/fsfe/reuse-tool).
+For more features, please install the tool locally.

 ## Example usage